1. Help Center

 This endpoint receives as input:

-• a dataset (country) to base calculations on
+• a dataset (country) to base calculations on (defaults to Norway)

-• by kg CO2e saved (descending order)
+• by amount of kg CO2e saved (descending order)

 • by points earned (descending order)